sqf-analyzer/sqf-analyzer-lsp/README.md

 ## How to publish

+* Bump the version in [./client/package.json](./client/package.json)
-Create a new semver tag from main and push it.
+* Create a new semver tag from main and push it.

 # Authors